VA Spina Bifida Home Health Care in SW Fort Worth/Burleson, TX

 In addition to skilled clinical services, many families caring for a child or adult with spina bifida need support with daily personal care tasks.
 Home health aides from BrightStar Care assist with bathing, dressing, hygiene, meal preparation, and mobility assistance — all under the supervision of a Registered Nurse who oversees the care plan and conducts supervisory visits.

 Family caregivers — often parents, spouses, or siblings — carry an enormous physical and emotional load.
-Respite support through home health aide services can reduce caregiver burnout and help families sustain long-term care at home rather than transitioning to a facility.
-Many families in the Burleson and SW Fort Worth area choose to keep their loved one at home with skilled home health support rather than moving to a residential care setting — and the SBHCBP makes this choice financially feasible.
+Respite support through home health aide services can reduce caregiver burnout and help families sustain long-term care at home rather than transitioning to a residential facility.
+The SBHCBP makes this choice financially feasible for many families in the Burleson and SW Fort Worth area.

-- Confirm eligibility and enrollment: Contact the VA and confirm that the beneficiary is enrolled in the SBHCBP.
-If not yet enrolled, the qualifying Veteran or their child's legal guardian can initiate enrollment by contacting the VA directly or through a VA-accredited Veterans Service Organization.
+- Confirm eligibility and enrollment.
+Contact the VA and confirm that the beneficiary is enrolled in the SBHCBP.
+If not yet enrolled, the qualifying Veteran or legal guardian can initiate enrollment by contacting the VA directly or through a VA-accredited Veterans Service Organization.

-- Obtain a physician's order: Home health care under the SBHCBP requires a physician's order documenting medical necessity.
-This order is typically generated by the beneficiary's primary care physician, a VA-affiliated provider, or a specialist.
+- Obtain a physician's order.
+Home health care under the SBHCBP requires a physician's order documenting medical necessity.
+This is typically generated by the beneficiary's primary care physician, a VA-affiliated provider, or a specialist.

-- Contact the VA's designated third-party administrator: The VA uses a third-party administrator (TPA) to process community care authorizations for SBHCBP beneficiaries.
-The TPA reviews the physician's order and issues an authorization for a specified number of visits or a specified duration of service.
+- Contact the VA's designated third-party administrator (TPA).
+The VA uses a TPA to process community care authorizations for SBHCBP beneficiaries.
+The TPA reviews the physician's order and issues an authorization for a specified number of visits or duration of service.

-- Select a covered home health provider: Once authorization is issued, the family selects a home health agency that is enrolled as a VA community care provider.
-BrightStar Care of Burleson is experienced in working with VA programs and can confirm provider status and authorization requirements with your family directly.
+- Select a covered home health provider.
+Once authorization is issued, the family selects a home health agency enrolled as a VA community care provider.
+BrightStar Care of Burleson can confirm provider status and authorization requirements with your family directly.

-Families often find the VA authorization process confusing, particularly for first-time users of the SBHCBP.
+Many families find the VA authorization process confusing the first time.
 Our team is available to help you understand what documentation is needed and how to communicate with the VA on your family's behalf so the process moves as quickly as possible.

 Information for Referring Providers